NuGet/NuGetGallery/README.md

 ### Setting up

-1. Clone and checkout the following branches (to make sure local copies are made): 'master'.
+1. Clone and checkout the following branches (to make sure local copies are made): '
+2. '.

 ### When starting a new feature/unit of work.